MarieCHessler/yoga-and-more/README.md

 <br>

 * **Contact section**
-    * The Contact section gives the user excellent opportunities to get in touch with Yoga & More, as it includes a contact form, a phone number and an address to the studio.
+    * The Contact section gives the user excellent opportunities to get in touch with Yoga & More, as it includes a contact form, a phone number, and an address to the studio.
     * In the form it is mandatory for the user to provide first and last name, e-mail address and what he or she is contacting the studio about, so the staff knows who has contacted them and can choose who is best suited to answer the question.
 The message field can be used, but is optional.
     * The background image has a calming effect, due to the balancing stones and the water.
     * At the end of the section the user finds a Google Map, where the studio's location is marked, which makes it easier to find the place and plan the visit.